Home

 • Overstriding (placing your foot far out in front of you)

 All of these movements are part of the normal running gait cycle.
 But, when they’re excessive, they can increase the strain on different parts of your body.
-It’s always good to get your running form assessed by a physiotherapist or other sports professional, otherwise you may waste your time trying to fix something that doesn’t need fixing.

 In research, the most common ways to improve all of the above elements are: